2022 Havering London Borough Council election: Council term

 A residents' association councillor for Cranham ward, Clarence Barrett, died in March 2019.
 A by-election was held to fill his seat in May 2019, which was won by the residents' association candidate Linda van den Hende.
 In May 2019, a residents' association councillor for Elm Park, Sally Miller, defected to the Conservative Party.

 Along with most other London boroughs, Havering was subject to a boundary review ahead of the 2022 election.
 The Local Government Boundary Commission for England (LGBCE) concluded that the council should have fifty-five councillors, an increase of one, and produced new election boundaries following a period of consultation.
 The Conservative councillor Bob Perry left his party after revealing he had secretly recorded a Conservative group meeting discussing ways to design election boundaries to be advantageous to them.
 In response, the LGBCE extended the period of consultation and made changes to planned ward boundaries.
 A three-member panel including two Conservative councillors and the independent councillor Linda Van der Hende was convened to decide whether to investigate the Conservative group leader, Damian White, over claims he had tried to gerrymander election boundaries for political gain.
 Reporters and the public were blocked from attending the meeting.
 The Conservative panel members voted to discard the complaints, against the advice of the council's director of law and governance, on the grounds that they were submitted more than ninety days after the recording had been made, even though they had been submitted shortly after the recording was published.

 Campaign

 Keith Prince, the member of the London Assembly for the area, announced he was standing as a Conservative candidate in the council election.
-Carol Perry announced she would stand for the Havering Residents Association in the same ward as the Conservative group leader who her husband Bob Perry had recorded saying that the council chief executive had let him affect the council's submission for new election boundaires so they would be "really politically advantageous".
+Carol Perry announced she would stand for the Havering Residents Association in the same ward as the Conservative group leader who her husband Bob Perry had recorded saying that the council chief executive had let him affect the council's submission for new election boundaries so they would be "really politically advantageous".

 In March 2022, the council asked all staff to consider voluntary redundancy, aiming to remove 400 staff roles.
 The trade union Unison and some councillors and local residents criticised the decision, saying that current staffing levels already meant long delays before getting a response from council staff, including one resident who waited three weeks for exposed asbestos to be removed.